-What is the scale of the problem, and how does it impact your customers?
-How difficult and painful it’s?
+What is the scale of the problem, and how does it affect your customers?
+How difficult is it?
 Can you provide facts and numbers or visual evidence?

 Are there any other organizations addressing this problem right now?
 And if yes, who are they?
 How are they doing it?
 What did you learn from their failures and success?

 How does your vision transform, improve, and move customers from frustration to an effective outcome?